 What: ‘Thunderclap’ is a steganographic zine, that instrumentalizes fashion accessories to publicly distribute the erased writings of Chinese anarcho-feminist, He-Yin Zhen (1886-1920).

 Where: Project realised during artist-in-resident programme at I:projectspace, Beijing, China

 When: March - May 2017

-For the final event, I turned my studio into a DIY space where visitors customised their clothes with ‘Thunderclap’ patches & ribbons, transforming them into a walking steganographic fashion zine.
+For the final event, I turned my studio into a DIY sewing space and shop.
+Visitors could customise their own clothes with ‘Thunderclap’ patches & ribbons and transform themselves into walking steganographic fashion zines.
 Sales of ribbons and patches are available from I:projectspace’s wechat shop within China.
 For sales outside China, please contact me.